-- 6 Click OK to close the Expression Generator window. - 7.
-Click OK to close the Mapping window. - 8 Click OK to close the Replication Properties window. - g Either start the Replication Agent or enable the replication to test that your function is working.
+- 6. ClickOKto close the Expression Generator window. - 7.
+Click OK to close the Mapping window. - 8.
+Click OK to close the Replication Properties window. - 9.
+Either start the Replication Agent or enable the replication to test that your function is working.